 2. Mulholland Drive (2001)

-This David Lynch thriller will have you on the edge of your seat, which isn't much of a surprise.
-But it also gives us one of the most beautifully shot lesbian love scenes ever put to film.
+This David Lynch thriller will have you on the edge of your seat, which isn't much of a surprise — there's plenty of strange and occasionally horrifying imagery to go around.
+But Mulholland Drive also gives us one of the most beautifully shot lesbian love scenes ever put to film.
 Yes, from the guy who did Twin Peaks.

 3. Secretary (2002)

-This film may have come out 13 years before Fifty Shades of Grey, but this BDSM film feels so much more modern.
+Though it may have come out 13 years before Fifty Shades of Grey, this BDSM film feels so much more modern.
 Perhaps because Maggie Gyllenhaal's character seems very in control of the pleasure she seeks, even if she's allowing James Spader to control her.
 It doesn't make this sexual fantasy seem taboo, but instead something universal.

 4. The Dreamers (2003)